-Rules of Participation
+Rules of PT Participation

 Laboratories must adhere to the testing procedures for PT as outlined in this document.
-Failure to comply with these procedures may result in sanctions being brought against participating laboratories under state and federal regulations.
+Failure to comply with these procedures may result in sanctions being brought against laboratories under state and federal regulations.
 Laboratories are expected to follow all NYS Clinical Laboratory Standards related to PT.

-- PT samples must be examined or tested with the laboratory's routine workload by personnel who routinely perform the testing in the laboratory, using the laboratory's routine methods, unless otherwise instructed by the PT program. - Repeated testing or analysis of proficiency samples is not permitted unless the laboratory performs the same repetitive testing or analysis on patient, donor, insurance applicant or other client samples. - Laboratories that test proficiency samples must not engage in any inter-laboratory communication or discussion pertaining to the results of test samples until after the date the laboratories are required to report the results to the PT provider. - Laboratories with multiple testing sites or separate locations cannot participate in any communication or discussion between or among sites/locations concerning test results until after the date the laboratories are required to report the results to the PT provider. - Laboratories must not send proficiency samples or portions of samples to any other laboratory or location for testing, analysis or review.
-This includes final review of results prior to submission to the PT vendor. - PT samples must not be automatically referred to another laboratory for confirmatory testing, under a reflex testing algorithm or distributive testing algorithm, or any other purpose. - PT samples must be tested using the laboratory's primary method.
+- Laboratories must authorize their PT provider(s) to send results to NYS (CLEP). - NYS requires PT for analytes listed as NYS mandated PT even if the laboratory is using a kit listed as CLIA-waived by the federal Food and Drug Administration. - PT samples must be examined or tested with the laboratory's routine workload by personnel who routinely perform the testing in the laboratory, using the laboratory's routine methods, unless otherwise instructed by the NYS PT program. - Repeated testing or analysis of proficiency samples is not permitted unless the laboratory performs the same repetitive testing or analysis on patient, donor, insurance applicant or other client samples. - Laboratories that test proficiency samples must not engage in any inter-laboratory communication or discussion pertaining to the results of test samples until after the date the laboratories are required to report the results to the PT provider. - Laboratories with multiple testing sites or separate locations cannot participate in any communication or discussion between or among sites/locations concerning test results until after the date the laboratories are required to report the results to the PT provider. - Laboratories must not send proficiency samples or portions of samples to any other laboratory or location for testing, analysis or review. - PT samples must not be automatically referred to another laboratory for confirmatory testing, under a reflex testing algorithm or distributive testing algorithm, or for any other purpose. - PT samples must be tested using the laboratory's primary method.
 The laboratory cannot test duplicate sets of PT samples using multiple methods/systems unless they routinely test their patient specimens using multiple methods/systems.
 After the PT due date has passed laboratories may test their PT samples using multiple methods/systems. - Laboratories that have multiple locations and share a mailroom must have a method in place to ensure the PT samples are received by the correct laboratory location. - Any laboratory that receives PT samples from another laboratory for testing must notify CLEP within seventy-two hours of receipt or identification of such samples. - Any laboratory that has referred its proficiency samples to another laboratory for analysis and/or submitted the other laboratory's results as its own will face administrative sanctions and may have its permit revoked and/or denied for at least one year.